 Roofers should always put safety first and wear proper roofing equipment.
 If you work in the construction industry, then you should start thinking about your clothing as protective equipment.

-They should be lightweight, rugged, durable, secure and very comfortable – ideally, you should forget you’re even wearing them.
-Perfect for roofers, HVAC installers, insurance adjusters, home inspectors, repair, homeowners.
+They should be lightweight, rugged, durable, secure, and very comfortable – ideally, you should forget you’re even wearing them.
+Perfect for roofers, HVAC installers, insurance adjusters, home inspectors, repair, and homeowners.

 What you should look for in kneepads: